Corning Inc.: Technologies

 Corning invests about 10% of revenue in research and development, and has allocated US$300 million towards further expansion of its Sullivan Park research facility near headquarters in Corning, New York.

 Corning Incorporated manufactures a high-purity fused silica employed in microlithography systems, a low expansion glass utilized in the construction of reflective mirror blanks, windows for U.S. Space Shuttles, and Steuben art glass.
 The number of Corning facilities employing the traditional tanks of molten glass has declined over the years, but it maintains the capacity to supply bulk or finished glass of many types.

 Corning is engaged in research and development on green lasers, mercury abatement, microreactors, photovoltaics, and silicon on glass.
 Through its Life Sciences division, the company offers products to support life science research, including stem-cell culture products.

 In September 2019, Apple announced that it would invest $250 million in Corning, in an effort to develop and manufacture the glass needed for many of its products, including the iPhone, Apple Watch, and iPad.
 Though not confirmed by either company, the investment could be used to develop new products in the future.
 Apple had already invested $200 million in Corning in 2017.

 In November 2024, The European Commission announced that Corning Inc. was under investigation for potential antitrust violations related to exclusive supply agreements with mobile phone manufacturers and raw glass processors, which may hinder competition in the specialty glass market.

+In May 2026, Corning and Nvidia announced a partnership, with Nvidia investing up to $3.2 billion to build three advanced manufacturing facilities dedicated to optical technologies in North Carolina and Texas.